Dave's Travel Pages

 How to go from Athens to Crete in Greece

 There's two ways to travel from Athens to Crete which are flights and ferry.
-While flying is the quickest means of transport, some of the fastest ferries do pretty well by comparison.
+While flying is by far the quickest means of transport between Athens and Crete, an overnight ferry can be a good choice depending on your circumstances.

 In this guide, we'll look at all possible ways to get from Athens to Crete, so you can determine what would be the best way to travel for you.